iconify/documentation/documents/pages/index.md

 ## API

-In addition to offering packages, Iconify has public API.
+In addition to offering open source icon data as packages, Iconify has public API.

 API is used to: